scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch, was going to have it for dinner, but then ended up going out on the town with a friend.

+### Day 200

+No soylent today, recovering from last night with dominoes

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/